Disability Isn't a Dirty Word | Part 3

 If you’re new to this series, I recommend beginning with Part 1.

-The words we use to describe our chronic health condition aren’t just words, they are bridges that connect us to others, tools that help us get what we need, and sources of power that give us strength to carry on.
-They can also be markers of shame and walls separating us from others.
-This is the third in a series of posts exploring the different meanings of the controversial word "disability".
-My hope is that it will expand the way you think about your chronic health condition and help you feel more confident talking about yourself.
+The words we use to describe our chronic health condition aren’t just words, they are bridges to connect us with others, tools that help us get what we need, and sources of strength to carry on.
+They can also be markers of shame and walls that separate us from others.
+This is the first in a series of posts exploring different meanings of the controversial word "disability".
+I hope it expands how you think about your chronic health condition and helps you feel more confident talking about yourself.

 It’s true that the word “disability” has been used to shame and exclude people by labeling them as “abnormal”.
 However, the word has other meanings, some of which are actually empowering.
 In this post, I’ll explain what “disability” means in the context of laws, and how it can help you exercise your legal rights.